aurimas13/C-solutions/README.md

 # Solutions of C/C++ exercises/projects#

-I am a Research Associate at Vilnius University working on programming, bioinformatics and computational chemistry projects writing codes and scripting with Python and C++.
+I am a Research Engineer at Vilnius University working on programming, bioinformatics and computational chemistry projects writing codes and scripting with Python and C++.

-Here are the C/C++ solutions of the problems given by the Physics Department on the C/C++ programming course.
+Here are the C/C++ solutions of the problems given by the Physics Department on the C/C++ programming course when I worked at VU as Research Associate.
 Here you will find a total of 24 solved problems throughout my work as RA from 2016 to 2019.

 Most explanations are in Lithuanian that will be transalted to English when I find time.